-In 2017, 13 million passengers used OAK, and 1.2 billion pounds of air cargo moved via the Airport.
+In 2021, 8.1 million passengers used OAK, and 1.4 billion pounds of air cargo moved via the Airport.
 This activity at Oakland International Airport and the general aviation activity at the North Field generated the following impacts:

-568,460 jobs were in some way related to airport activity in calendar year 2017.
+643,697 jobs were in some way related to airport activity in 2021.
 Of these jobs:

-- > 17,411 direct, induced and indirect airport generated jobs for residents of the Bay Area were supported by the Airport activity. - Of the 17,411 jobs, 8,892 were direct jobs, while 6,575 jobs were induced throughout the region to support the purchase of goods and services by the 8,892 directly dependent employees. - An additional 1,943 indirect jobs were generated in the local economy due to \$230.0 million of local purchases by firms directly dependent on airport activity. - 32,949 jobs in the local visitors industry were supported by the 2.8 million visitors to the Bay Area that arrived via Oakland International Airport - > 518,100 related jobs are with manufactures that shipped air freight through the Airport in 2017.
-These jobs are not as directly dependent on the use of Oakland International Airport as are the Airport generated direct, induced and indirect jobs, as the level of employment with these manufacturers is driven by the demand for the product not because of the use of the Airport.
+- 15,818 direct, induced, and indirect airport generated jobs for residents of the Bay Area were supported by the Airport activity. - Of the 15,818 jobs, 8,269 were direct jobs, while 5,654 jobs were induced throughout the region to support the purchase of goods and services by the 8,269 directly dependent employees. - An additional 1,896 indirect jobs were generated in the local economy due to \$218.4 million of local purchases by firms directly dependent on airport activity. - 45,207 jobs in the local visitor's industry were supported by the 1.77 million visitors to the Bay Area that arrived via Oakland International Airport - 582,671 related jobs are with manufactures that shipped air freight through the Airport in 2021.
+These jobs are not as directly dependent on the use of Oakland International Airport as are the Airport generated direct, induced, and indirect jobs, as the level of employment with these manufacturers is driven by the demand for the product not because of the use of the Airport.
 These manufacturers most likely use other airports to ship and receive air freight in addition to the Oakland International Airport.

-\$69.4 billion of total economic activity generated in California is related in some way to the passenger, air cargo and general aviation activity at the Airport.
+\$82.9 billion of total economic activity generated in California is related in some way to the passenger, air cargo and general aviation activity at the Airport.
 Of this total economic activity impact.

-- \$60.9 billion is the revenue activity associated with the production of the air freight enplaned at Oakland International Airport.
+- \$72.6 billion is the revenue activity associated with the production of the air freight enplaned at Oakland International Airport.
 This includes the revenue generated at each stage of production, as well as the revenue associated with the California firms supplying goods and services to the manufacturing process.
-It is important to stress that the demand of the air freight enplaned at Oakland International Airport is based on the demand for the air freight not necessarily the use of the Airport.
-The producers of the enplaned air freight at Oakland International Airport can and most likely do use other airports for air freight shipments, and hence the \$116.6 billion of revenue represents the economic value of the air freight exported via the Airport at a specific point in time and is not as directly dependent upon airport activity as is the revenue received by the firms providing services on-site at the Airport to the passengers and air cargo operations.
-If the firms were to use other airports for the shipment of air freight, the \$116.6 billion of revenue would not disappear from the economy, as it is the demand for the product, not use of the Airport that generates this revenue. - \$7.1 billion is received by firms providing direct services to the airline, cargo, and passenger activity that occurs at Oakland International Airport.
-This includes the \$4.3 billion of revenue received by firms providing the direct services at the Airport, as well as the \$2.8 billion of revenue received by the Bay Area Visitors Industry due to the expenditures of the 2.8 million visitors using Oakland International Airport.
+It is important to stress that the demand for the air freight enplaned at Oakland International Airport is based on the demand for the air freight, not necessarily the use of the Airport.
+The producers of the enplaned air freight at Oakland International Airport can and most likely do use other airports for air freight shipments, and hence the \$72.6 billion of revenue represents the economic value of the air freight exported via the Airport at a specific point in time and is not as directly dependent upon airport activity as is the revenue received by the firms providing services on-site at the Airport to the passengers and air cargo operations.
+If the firms were to use other airports for the shipment of air freight, the \$72.6 billion of revenue would not disappear from the economy, as it is the demand for the product, not use of the Airport that generates this revenue. - \$8.5 billion is received by firms providing direct services to the airline, cargo, and passenger activity that occurs at Oakland International Airport.
+This includes the \$3.9 billion of revenue received by firms providing the direct services at the Airport, as well as the \$4.6 billion of revenue received by the Bay Area Visitors Industry due to the expenditures of the 1.77 million visitors using Oakland International Airport.

-\$1.4 billion of induced income and local consumption expenditures.
+▶ \$1.9 billion of induced income and local consumption expenditures.

-In summary, of the \$69.4 billion of economic value associated with the Oakland International Airport in 2017:
+In summary, of the \$82.9 billion of economic value associated with the Oakland International Airport in 2021: